CrunchyData/postgres-operator/docs/content/architecture/high-availability.md

   1. The replica is explicitly shut down to ensure any outstanding changes are flushed to disk.

-  2. If requested, the PostgreSQL Operator will apply any changes to the Deployment.
+  2. If requested, the PostgreSQL Operator will apply any changes to the Pod.

   3. The replica is brought back online.
 The PostgreSQL Operator waits for the replica to become available before it proceeds to the next replica.